 The actual premium you pay depends on the annual insurable earnings in your company's payroll.
 Each year, we adjust the maximum insurable earnings that you must pay premiums on.

-We sometimes audit employers to ensure accurate payroll reporting and proper rate group classification.
-Find out more about this process by visiting our Employer Audit page.
+We sometimes audit businesses to ensure accurate payroll reporting and proper rate group classification.
+Find out more about business audits.